What Are The Disadvantages Of Claiming Home Office?

 Working from a home office may lead to a perceived lack of credibility in certain professional contexts.
 Some clients or customers may prefer to work with businesses that have a physical office space due to the perception that it adds legitimacy and professionalism.
 When your home is your place of business, it can be challenging to overcome any doubts about your credibility.
 Presenting a polished and professional image through your online presence, utilizing professional mailing addresses or virtual offices, and clearly communicating your expertise and qualifications can help counteract any perceived lack of credibility.

-See also Should I Claim My Home Office On My Taxes?
+See also How Can I Make My Home Office More Pleasant?

 Limited Meeting Spaces